Ada-Audio/audio_wavefiles/README.md

-This library also includes support for PCM buffers in floating-point and fixed-point formats, as well as the automatic conversion between the data types used for the PCM buffer and the wavefile, which might have different formats (floating-point vs. fixed-point) or precisions (e.g., 16 bits vs. 64 bits).
+This library also includes support for PCM buffers in floating-point and fixed-point formats, as well as the automatic conversion between the data types used for the PCM buffer and the wavefile, which might have different formats (floating-point or fixed-point) or precisions (e.g., 16 bits or 64 bits).

 In addition, following features are available: